fluxcd/flux/docs/faq.md

 to experiment to find the most restrictive permissions that work for your case.

-You will need to use the (experimental) command-line flag `--k8s-allow-namespace` to enumerate the namespaces that Flux attempts to scan for workloads.
+You will need to use the command-line flag `--k8s-allow-namespace` to enumerate the namespaces that Flux attempts to scan for workloads.

 ### Can I change the namespace Flux puts things in by default?